Roy Hobbs: I coulda been better. I coulda broke every record in the book.

 - Lighter and Softer: The movie has a Happy Ending, unlike the book.

 - Mundane Made Awesome: The film makes games in which Hobbs plays seem like Ragnarok.
-Hobbs knocks the cover off of balls, wedges the ball into the net when he pitches, and at the end his homerun hit destroys the lighting fixtures, causing explosions of sparks to rain down on the field.
+Hobbs knocks the cover off of balls, wedges the ball into the net when he pitches, and at the end his home run hit destroys the lighting fixtures, causing explosions of sparks to rain down on the field as he rounds the bases.

 - Noodle Incident: Baseball players are renowned for being hilariously superstitious.
 For the Knights, the number 11 is unlucky for some unexplained reason, and their supply manager warns Roy off.